BFEdev/BFE.dev-solutions/README.md

 3. We want the solutions to be **high quality and also beginner friendly**, please keep this in mind.
 4. The smaller PR you create, the sooner it could get merged.

+Here is an example you can look at [solution to problem 1. implement curry()](https://github.com/BFEdev/BFE.dev-solutions/blob/main/problem/implement-curry_en.md)

 This is a live document for the contribution guideline.
 We might change it without any notice.